NablaVM/nabla/docs/asm_instructions.md

 ### Constants

 Upon startup all constants listed will be loaded directly into the global stack.
 These constants will be loaded in the order by which they are defined in the file.
-Ints and double
+Ints and doubles that are loaded by const are checked to ensure that they are valid range.
+Strings are not limited in size.
+Ints and doubles will need to be manually checked for sign, as once they're in the VM memory, they are just bits and bytes.
+Strings are encoded into chunks of 8 bytes for storage in the stack frames with the left-most characters being encoded into the MSB.

 ## Instructions
 Abbreviations :